Experienced & Affordable Manhattan Child Support Lawyers

 What If You Disagree with a Magistrate’s Order?

-A Family Court judge reviews them and may affirm, modify, or reverse the order.
+A Family Court judge reviews them and may affirm, modify, or reverse the order, following a thorough legal review of the litigation details.

-Appeals are technical and require transcripts and legal briefs, so most parents hire experienced appellate counsel.
+Appeals are technical and require transcripts and legal briefs, so most parents hire experienced appellate counsel to provide expertise and effective legal assistance.

 Why Experience and Affordability Matter

-Many attorneys from other practice areas take a Family Court case expecting something simple and quickly learn otherwise.
+Many attorneys from other practice areas take a Family Court case expecting something simple, quickly realizing that solving these problems requires extensive knowledge and experience.

-My goal is to combine real courtroom experience with reasonable fees so families can afford quality representation.
+My goal is to combine real courtroom experience with reasonable fees so families can afford quality representation and receive the legal advice necessary for their cases.

 Key Takeaways